psyked/github-jira-integration/README.md

 ## Features

 -   Setup once in your organisation and configure each project using the `.github/github-jira.yml` project file.
--   Automatically creates Jira cards when issues are created
+-   Automatically creates & closes Jira cards when issues are created & closed
--   Automatically closes Jira cards when issues are closed
+-   Automatically creates & closes Jira cards when pull requests are created & closed / merged

 ## Configration